Generic Name: ethinyl estradiol and etonogestrel (vaginal ring) (ETH in il es tra DYE ole and et oh noe JES trel)

 NuvaRing vaginal ring contains a combination off ethinyl estradiol and etonogestrel.
 Ethinyl estradiol and etonogestrel are female hormones that prevent ovulation (the release of an egg from an ovary).
 This medicine also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 NuvaRing is used as contraception to prevent pregnancy.

 NuvaRing may also be used for purposes not listed in this medication guide.

 Do not use a NuvaRing if you are pregnant or if you have recently had a baby.

 You should not use NuvaRing if you have any of the following conditions: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, circulation problems, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you smoke and are over 35, or if you have ever had breast or uterine cancer, a heart attack, a stroke, or a blood clot.

-Smoking can increase your risk of blood clot, stroke, or heart attack while using this medicine.
+Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not use the NuvaRing vaginal ring if you smoke and are older than 35 years of age.

 Before taking this medicine